 Computer vs Console

-For many years a fierce battle between gaming computers and consoles has been taking place.
-There are many differences between them.
+For many years a fierce battle between proponents of gaming computers and those of consoles has been taking place.
+There are many differences between those devices and solutions they bring with them.
 The basic one is that PC games are cheaper than those produced for consoles, they do not require a subscription and offer many possibilities.
-In turn, consoles are characterized by greater stability in the operation of games, simplicity and comfort in use.
+In turn, consoles have greater stability of the operation of games, as they are more simple and provide a better comfort in use.

 Another undoubted difference between the PC and console is the price.
 Currently, consoles can be purchased for one, essentially fixed price.
-The cost of buying a desktop computer focused on gaming, however, ranges from several hundred to even several thousand zlotys.
+On the contrary, the cost of buying a desktop computer that should be used for gaming ranges from several hundred to even several thousand zlotys.
 Generally a decent desktop PC can be purchaced at a price of a console, but the cost of a mouse, a keyboard and a monitor need still to be added to the final price of a gaming device.
 On the other hand, in the case of a console, one needs to remember of an appropraite TV that will not have problems with “keeping up” with the new generation of games.

 What to look for when buying a desktop gaming computer?